-In establishing a defense to any DUI case a DUI Lawyer should spend some time discussing a client’s past history with drugs and alcohol.
+In establishing a defense to any DUI case a DUI Lawyer should spend some time discussing a client’s history with drugs and alcohol.
 If you have been arrested for a DUI, whether it is a first offense or you have suffered a conviction in the past, attending a drug and alcohol treatment center could be a good solution.
-San Diego has over a hundred such centers which offer a variety of programs.
+San Diego has over a hundred such centers that offer a variety of programs.
 These include simple drug and alcohol education classes such as Alcoholics Anonymous or MADD, but can be in-patient residential treatment programs.

 WHO SHOULD GO TO RESIDENTIAL TREATMENT?

 There are many reasons why someone would wish to get help from a residential drug and alcohol center.
 Even if you are not facing a DUI charge those suffering from drug and alcohol addiction can get to help break the cycle of addiction which can destroy personal and professional relationships.